cdinger/cdinger.github.com/_posts/2013-09-06-getting-clojure-to-talk-to-oracle.md

 I've just started learning Clojure and have been trying desperately to get my Leiningen project to talk to an Oracle database.
-All of my enterprise's data is wrapped up in Oracle, so to do anyting useful or interesting with Clojure, I had to first overcome this first step.
+All of my enterprise's data is wrapped up in Oracle, so to do anyting useful or interesting with Clojure, I had to first overcome this step.

 The following is surely a no-brainer for experienced Java developers, but I come from Ruby and am new to both Java *and* Clojure.
 I hope this helps others coming into Clojure from this angle.

-## Download Oracle JDBC driver
+### Download Oracle JDBC driver

 If you don't already have an Oracle JDBC driver (ojdbc5.jar, ojdbc6.jar, ojdbc14.jar), you'll want to [download it from Oracle](http://www.oracle.com/technetwork/database/enterprise-edition/jdbc-112010-090769.html) first.

-## Install ojdbc jar to local Maven repository
+### Install ojdbc jar to local Maven repository

 Install your JDBC driver to your local Maven repo with this command: